 Prerequisite College Course Requirements for Admissions

 The PTA program has established key prerequisite courses as part of the admission process for a couple reasons.
 First, student success is the primary objective throughout this program.
 The prerequisite courses selected closely reflect the level of intensity and difficulty of the PTA courses.
 Second, students need to be aware of the time commitment required to complete the PTA program.
 Student commitment and focus are critical to ultimate success.

 If a student is scheduled for an advising appointment, please reference the sample course progression listed below.
 Students are encouraged to bring all college transcripts from colleges or universities where prerequisites were completed.
 Unofficial copies are ok initially, but official copies must be requested and supplied during the application process for admission to Southern.

-The deadline for PTA applications is each August 30 prior to a January start date.
+The deadline for PTA applications is each April 30 prior to an August start date.
 Southern encourages students to apply early within the enrollment period, due to the popularity of this program.
 This also allows for ample time to include all the needed requirements for application.
 Waiting or putting off submitting your application and/or not completing all admissions requirements early on, may decrease your chances of acceptance.